 The Sociology/Anthropology Club and the Political Science Club hosted a presentation of Marx in Soho on March 23 in Straughn Auditorium.

-This is the critical acclaimed performance of Howard Zinn Marx in Soho performed by Bob Weick.
+This is the critically acclaimed performance of Howard Zinn Marx in Soho performed by Bob Weick.
 The presentation was about the life and writing of Karl Marx and how that would be experienced in modern society.
 The play was more than just a political discussion; it was the experience of the life and mind of Karl Marx.
 Weick's powerful performance portrayed the largeness of the ideas and the human nature of man.
 The 90 minute performance was followed by an open discussion.
 Free t-shirts were available for the first 100 students through the door.

 In the spring of 2011 I went on sabbatical to pursue four goals.
 First and most important, I wanted to conduct research on mathematics achievement and creativity of 1st and 3rd grade students in Pennsylvania, Taiwan, and China.
 Second, I planned on teaching the sociology of education to students at Central China Normal University.
 Third, I wanted to improve my Chinese.
 Finally, I desired to have Dr. Gale Largey's documentary movie on the founding father of American sociology, LESTER WARD, translated into Chinese.
 For the most part, I achieved all my goals and learned even more about the bustling new China.